UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 # Inter-process Communication
 Since [Thunderscope](#thunderscope) runs in a separate process from [Fullsystem](#fullsystem), we use [Unix domain sockets](https://en.wikipedia.org/wiki/Unix_domain_socket) to facilitate communication between Fullsystem and Thunderscope.
 Unix sockets [have high throughput and are very performant](https://stackoverflow.com/a/29436429/20199855); we simply bind the unix socket to a file path and pass data between processes, instead of having to deal with TCP/IP overhead just to send and receive data on the same computer.

 The data sent between Fullsystem and Thunderscope is serialized using [protobufs](#protobuf).
 Some data, such as data that goes through our [Backend](#backend) (vision data, game controller commands, [Worlds](#world) from [Sensor Fusion](#sensor-fusion), etc.), is sent using unix senders owned by those parts of the Fullsystem directly.
-In other parts of Fullsystem (FSMs, pass generator, navigator, etc.), we want to delegate away the responsibility of managing unix senders and have a more lightweight way of sending protobufs to Thunderscope.
-We don’t want to dependency inject a "communication" object everywhere we have visualizable data to send to Thunderscope, so we use the [`g3log`](https://kjellkod.github.io/g3log/) logger used throughout our codebase.
+In other higher level components of the Fullsystem (such as FSMs, pass generator, navigator, etc.), we want to delegate away the responsibility of managing unix senders directly and have a lightweight way of sending protobufs to Thunderscope.
+To avoid needing to dependency inject a "communication" object in places we have visualizable data to send to Thunderscope, we take advantage of the [`g3log`](https://kjellkod.github.io/g3log/) logger already used throughout the codebase to log and send visualizable data.

 `g3log` is a fast and thread-safe way to log data with custom handlers called “sinks".
 Importantly, it gives us a static [singleton](#singleton-pattern) that can be called anywhere.
 Logging a protobuf will send it to our custom protobuf `g3log` sink, which lazily initializes unix senders based on the type of protobuf that is logged.
 The sink then sends the protobuf over the socket to listeners.